 For Students

-- Faculty programs will be announced at the beginning of the Fall 2023 semester.
-Once announced, select a Faculty Program.
+- Select a Faculty Program.
 Attend an information session to learn more.

 - Form a team with 3-4 undergraduate students from different majors.